NVIDIA-AI-IOT/jetracer/docs/nvidia/hardware.md

-# JetRacer - Hardware

-This page details everything you need to build JetRacer.

-## Bill of Materials
+# JetRacer - Bill of Materials

 You need to order these parts to build JetRacer.